-BIRMINGHAM, Ala. – The Benjamin Russell Hospital for Children (BRHFC) opened for patient move-in on August 4.
+BIRMINGHAM, ALABAMA (August 19, 2012) – The Benjamin Russell Hospital for Children (BRHFC) opened for patient move-in on August 4.
 The opening marked the highly anticipated completion of construction on the 12-story, 760,000-square-foot, $400 million expansion at Children’s of Alabama, the state’s only freestanding pediatric hospital.

 HKS, Inc., in partnership with Giattina Aycock Studio, served as architect.
 KLMK Group was project manager; Hoar Construction, in partnership with KBR, served as construction manager.